 For security, the Trezor uses a 12-to-24-word seed for protection and recovery, along with a user-defined PIN.
 Furthermore, it is possible to add an encrypted passphrase to your Trezor for another layer of security, or even setup hidden wallets containing the majority of your Bitcoin fortune (alas, you still leave yourself open to a $5 wrench attack).

-Our final secure Bitcoin wallet is another hardware wallet, the Ledger Nano S. Like the Trezor, it acts as a sort of cold storage, allowing you to transfer Bitcoin and other cryptocurrencies to the device using another computer.
+This secure Bitcoin wallet is another hardware wallet, the Ledger Nano S. The follow-up to the popular Nano S, it acts as a sort of cold storage, allowing you to transfer Bitcoin and other cryptocurrencies to the device using another computer.

-The Ledger Nano S remains safe from malware on other devices you connect to by way of cryptographically secure dual microchips; the Ledger Nano S is its own secure environment.
+The Ledger Nano X remains safe from malware on other devices you connect to by way of cryptographically secure dual microchips; the Ledger Nano X is its own secure environment.

-One slight downside is the lack of passphrase support, but overall, the Ledger Nano S is a very secure hardware wallet.
+One slight downside is the lack of passphrase support, but overall, the Ledger Nano X is a very secure hardware wallet.
+In fact, using a secure hardware wallet is one of the best ways to stop thieves from stealing your cryptocurrency.

 Keep Your Cryptocurrency Secure!